angelluk/ML_TensorFlow/README.md

 # ML_TensorFlow
-CNN with convolution layers ta max pooling layers with  training callback  and layer visualization NN with training callback function and visualization of training process and cross validation
+ConvNN.py - CNN with convolution layers ta max pooling layers with  training callback  and layer visualization

+Titanic.py - deep NN with training callback function and visualization of training process and cross validation